 The trick here is that you have to fly from the West Coast, specifically Los Angeles (LAX) and Phoenix (PHX).
 You can fly from both cities to all four major Hawaiian airports at this low price.

 Chase points transfer to British Airways on a 1:1 basis, so you’ll be set.

-Read more about how to book both of these awards in our post outlining the three best ways to book cheap flights to Hawaii.
+Read more about how to book both of these awards in our post outlining the four best ways to book cheap flights to Hawaii.
 It’s a great way to put that 60,000-point Chase bonus to use.